Home automation is everywhere!

 Consider these notes about the parts in this parts list:

 One final note: I’m assuming that you have a USB keyboard and mouse, and an external display that uses an HDMI connector.
 You will need these components in order to work with the Raspberry Pi.
-If not, check out this video that shows you how to do a “headless” setup of your Raspberry Pi, which means “you control it from over the network.”
+If not, read the docs that shows you how to do a “headless” setup of your Raspberry Pi, which means “you control it from over the network.”
 However, you will need an Ethernet cable to do the initial installation.

 Now that you have the parts that you need, it’s time to set up your Raspberry Pi 3, which will control all of the devices in your home.